kubeshop/monokle/docs/images.md

 ![Image Replace Hover](img/images-panel-hover-1-8-0.png)

-Clicking on it will open a modal which allow you to enter a new tag for that image:
+Clicking on it will open a modal which allows you to enter a new tag for that image:

 ![Image Replace Tag](img/images-panel-replace-1-8-0.png)